spencertiberi/manual50/notes/diversityrecruiting.md

   - Affirm student’s accomplishments.
 Praise tenacity and effort.
     - Acknowledging your students helps students, particularly women and minorities, feel included.
   - Be more aware of your interactions.
-  - Be more transparent about our instructional choices so students don’t question if you’re singling them out.
+  - Be more transparent about your instructional choices so that students aren't questioning whether or not you’re singling them out.
   - Apologize when you mess up.
     - Create a culture of error.
   - Ask for feedback!

 ##### Curriculum
-- low floor, high ceiling
+- Low floor, high ceiling
   - Have extensions for projects.
-- real-world purpose
+- Real-world purpose
-- agency in their learning
+- Agency in their learning
-- class/group problem solving
+- Class/group problem solving
-- share projects with community
+- Share projects with community
   - Let students choose which projects to present.
     - Students form pride for their creations.

 #### What Works Outside the Classroom
-- providing low risk opportunities for anyone with any programming experience
+- Providing low risk opportunities for anyone with any level of programming experience
   - hackathons
-- curated list of summer STEM opportunities
+- Curated list of summer STEM opportunities
-  - preferably free
+  - Preferably free
   - Girls Who Code
-- unplugged CS Activities at community events
+- Unplugged CS Activities at community events
-  - pseudocoding events for family members
+  - Pseudocoding events for family members
   - This helps destigmatize this CS with different populations.
-- showcasing student artifacts & experiences
+- Showcasing student artifacts & experiences
   - Student creations are celebrated in the halls at Archer.

 #### Who Knows if this Works Yet?
-- teach colleagues some coding
+- Teach colleagues some coding
   - This creates normalcy and a sense of culture.
-- field trips
+- Field trips
-  - art exhibits that involve tech
+  - Art exhibits that involve tech
-  - tech companies
+  - Tech companies